jhajek/Linux-text-book-part-1/Chapter-06/chapter-06.md

 * ~2:30 When designing text editors in the early 70's what didn't they have that we have now?
 * ~4:09 What does the "ed" command `1,$p` accomplish?
 * ~4:35 What is a Regular Expression?
-* ~5:26 What does a star or asterik (shift+8) mean in Shell meta-characters?
+* ~5:26 What does a star or asterisk (shift+8) mean in Shell meta-characters?
 * ~7:30 Who wrote the grep command and how long did it take?
-* ~7:42 What is the explantion of what the grep command does?
+* ~7:42 What is the explanation of what the grep command does?
 * ~8:04 What does the character `g` mean in regular expressions?
 * ~8:33 Why is the program named `grep`?
 * ~9:00 Describe the assignment the Professor Kernighan gave to his students